 Editor's note: The above LTE principles need to be confirmed by RAN2.

+NOTE: A MAC entity stores or maintains NTA upon expiry of associated timeAlignmentTimer.

 6.1.3.4 Timing Advance Command MAC CE

 The Timing Advance Command MAC CE is identified by MAC PDU subheader with LCID as specified in Table 6.2.1-1.